 We are not carrying out an investigation at this stage, so we only need to see some indication that there is something for us to look into.
-Our assessor will consider all the information we have to decide whether there are indications that the organisation has made mistakes or given a poor service which we need to investigate.
+If we cannot see any indication that the organisation made mistakes, acted unfairly or gave a poor service, we would not investigate and we will clearly explain why and how we reached that conclusion.

-If it looks to us like the organisation may have made a mistake, acted unfairly, or provided a poor service, we would move on to the next question.
+If it looks like the organisation may have made mistakes, acted unfairly, or given a poor service, we then look at what effect this has had.